MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Conclusions

-The northern relic has a linear extent of at least $\sim$0.66 Mpc and a surface brightness of $\sim$55 $\mu$Jy\,beam$^{-1}$.
-In contrast, the much thinner southern relic has a longer linear extent of $\sim$1.64~Mpc and a surface brightness of $\sim$16 $\mu$Jy\,beam$^{-1}$.
+The two relics, separated by 16\arcmin\ (2.6~Mpc at $z \approx 0.158$), are associated with the merging galaxy cluster PSZ2~G277.93+12.34 which has an SZ mass of $\sim$3.6 ($\pm$ 0.6) $\times$ 10$^{14}$\Msun.
+Complementary eRASS:3 data reveal two X-ray emission regions consisting of a near circular main structure in the cluster centre ($L_{X,0.5-2.0~\mathrm{keV}} \approx 5.1 \times 10^{43}~\mathrm{erg~s^{-1}}$) between the two radio relics and a northern structure surrounding the narrow-angle tail radio galaxy PMN~J1033--4335 ($L_{X,0.5-2.0~\mathrm{keV}} \approx 2.8 \times 10^{43}~\mathrm{erg~s^{-1}}$).
+Using the $L_X-M$ scaling relation we estimate $M_{500}$ masses of $\sim$1.5 and $\sim$0.9 $\times10^{14}M_\odot$ and $R_{500}$ radii of $\sim$4.6\arcmin\ and $\sim$4.0\arcmin\ for the main and northern cluster structures, respectively.
+PMN~J1033--4335 is located on the eastern side of the northern relic and, based on the location of its host galaxy and tail morphology, heading approximately north-east, i.e., away from the cluster centre.
+It was likely ejected outwards by cluster merger shocks that also resulted in the two radio relics.
+The northern relic has a linear extent of at least $\sim$0.66~Mpc and a surface brightness of $\sim$55~$\mu$Jy\,beam$^{-1}$.
+In contrast, the much thinner southern relic has a longer linear extent of $\sim$1.64~Mpc and a surface brightness of $\sim$16~$\mu$Jy\,beam$^{-1}$.
 Together the two relics form a partial circle, occupying at least $\sim$35\% of its circumference.
-The double relic morphology suggests a face-on orientation of the merger.
-Both the NAT and the northern relic are also detected in the Rapid ASKAP Continuum Survey (RACS) at 887.5 MHz.
-Low-frequency imaging of the PSZ2 G277.93+12.34 cluster at both high resolution and high sensitivity would allow measuring the spectral indices of the relics, estimate their Mach numbers to learn more about the merger shocks, and possibly detect a radio halo.
+The double relic morphology suggests a rare face-on orientation of the merger; only about two dozens such objects, including candidates, are currently known in the literature.
+Both the NAT and the northern relic are also detected in RACS-low at 888~MHz.
+Low-frequency imaging of the PSZ2 G277.93+12.34 cluster at both high resolution and high sensitivity would allow measuring the spectral indices of the relics, estimate their Mach numbers \citep{Hoeft2007} to learn more about the merger shocks, and possibly detect a radio halo. \\

-Furthermore, we report the discovery of ORC~J1027--4422 which consists of a partial radio ring of $\sim$90\arcsec\ diameter and an extended, double-peaked central emission area.
+The discovery of a peculiar radio ring, ORC~J1027--4422, of $\sim$90\arcsec\ diameter with an extended, double-peaked central emission area, makes it the 4th single ORC in the literature.
 The western peak, located at the ring centre, is likely associated with a galaxy or galaxy group.
-The eastern peak has no obvious optical counterpart.
-While the ring diameter is similar to the previously discovered single ORCs, no jets are detected near their central radio sources.
-The morphology of ORC~J1027--4422 strongly resembles that of a double relic and radio halo, but smaller in size than observed for galaxy clusters.
-The simulations by \citet{Dolag2023} suggest that the observed radio arcs could be outwards moving merger shocks occasionally forming during a massive galaxy merger.
-The resulting central elliptical galaxy would have a virial mass of $\sim$10$^{12}$\Msun. \\
+The eastern peak, possibly a radio jet, has no obvious optical counterpart.
+For the adopted redshift of $z \approx 0.3$ the ring diameter ($\sim$400~kpc) is similar to those of the previously discovered single ORCs.
+The morphology of ORC~J1027--4422 strongly resembles that of a double relic and radio halo, but a factor $\sim$5 smaller than typically found in galaxy clusters.
+The simulations by \citet{Dolag2023} suggest that the observed radio arcs / shells could be outwards moving merger shocks, occasionally forming during a massive galaxy merger. \\